-This comes as the pace of technological change is happening at an unprecedented rate in human history, where breakthroughs such as big data analytics, artificial intelligence and the Internet of Things come together to disrupt traditional business models and to create new ones, they added.
+This comes as the pace of technological change is happening at an unprecedented rate in human history, where breakthroughs such as big data analytics, artificial intelligence and the Internet of Things come together to disrupt traditional business models and to create new ones.

 Industry 4.0, or advanced manufacturing, combines machines with digital technologies to create what is known as a “smart factory”, which has been identified as a key driver of Singapore's future economic growth.

 Jimmy Koh, Head of Business Insights and Analytics, Sector Solutions Group, UOB, identified the rise of digital data as one of the megatrends that will reshape the world.

 “Companies are capturing more data than ever with the prevalence of smart devices among the growing middle class and millennials.
 Data has also evolved from static to behavioural, providing companies with hindsight, insights and foresight.
 It also enables companies to forecast customer demand and to engage customers more effectively in the digital economy,” he explained.

 Mr Koh also added that as companies make use of data, they will need to ensure that they do so in a way that protects customer privacy.